 [r.
 22]

-1. To calculate the loss factor for a distribution connection which is an exit point Western Power must follow the following steps:
+1. To calculate the loss factor for a distribution connection which is an exit point a corporation must follow the following steps:

-(a) Western Power must determine the line losses assuming the distribution connection was not there and assuming feeder maximum load;
+(a) the corporation must determine the line losses assuming the distribution connection was not there and assuming feeder maximum load;

-(b) Western Power must determine the line losses assuming only the distribution connection was there and assuming feeder maximum load;
+(b) the corporation must determine the line losses assuming only the distribution connection was there and assuming feeder maximum load;

-(c) Western Power must determine the total line losses assuming all the distribution connections are there (including the distribution connection for which the loss factor is being determined) and assuming feeder maximum load;
+(c) the corporation must determine the total line losses assuming all the distribution connections are there (including the distribution connection for which the loss factor is being determined) and assuming feeder maximum load;

-(d) Western Power must allocate a share of the total line losses calculated under step (c) to the distribution connection for which the loss factor is being determined based on the ratio of the result of step (b) and the sum of the results of steps (a) and (b);
+(d) the corporation must allocate a share of the total line losses calculated under step (c) to the distribution connection for which the loss factor is being determined based on the ratio of the result of step (b) and the sum of the results of steps (a) and (b);

-(e) Western Power must calculate the loss factor for the distribution connection by applying the following formula:
+(e) the corporation must calculate the loss factor for the distribution connection by applying the following formula:

 where —